ForgeRock/ping-ios-sdk/Storage/README.md

   </picture>
 </div>

-# Ping Storage SDK
+# Storage SDK

-The Ping Storage SDK provides a flexible storage interface and a set of common storage solutions for the Ping SDKs.
+The Storage SDK provides a flexible storage interface and a set of common storage solutions for the Ping SDKs.

 ## Integrating the SDK into your project